|Guide||♦||2 Triplogs||0 Topics|

-Overview: A canyon complex that is useful as containing 3 known connector routes useful for off-trail travel in the Grand Canyon.
+Trinity Canyon Complex contains three known connector routes useful for off-trail travel in the Grand Canyon.

-Be warned, THERE IS NO ACCESS TO THE COLORADO RIVER from the Trinity Canyon Complex.
+Be warned.
+THERE IS NO ACCESS TO THE COLORADO RIVER from the Trinity Canyon Complex.

-It has been reported that lower Trinity beneath the confluence of the East Arm and Main (West) Arm is travelled only a short distance before reaching impassable dryfalls.
+It has been reported that lower Trinity beneath the confluence of the East Arm and Main (West) Arm is traveled only a short distance before reaching impassable dryfalls.
 There is no access to the Colorado River.
 I was unable to confirm these reports first-hand.
-I have seen photos of people stopped by a dryfall who travelled up the bottom of lower trinity from the river on raft trips.
+I have seen photos of people stopped by a dryfall who traveled up the bottom of lower trinity from the river on raft trips.

 It has two good features:

-1) The "Fault" access is into this canyon from the east side, this allows easy hiking access to the Isis-Cheops Saddle Route.
-(Generally no scrambling needed).
+1) The "Fault" access is into this canyon from the east side; this allows easy hiking access to the Isis-Cheops Saddle Route.
+(Generally, no scrambling needed).

 2) Either directly across from the "Fault" access, or a short distance north, there are western leading exits onto the Tonto layer.
 This provides (reportedly) faster access to the North Arm than staying directly in the canyon.